Usetrace/github-action/README.md

 ### Workflow Control

+- `wait-for-result`: Whether to wait for the trace to finish before completing the action.
+Set to 'false' to trigger the trace and exit immediately without waiting for results.
+Default: 'true'.
 - `fail-on-failed-traces`: Determines whether the workflow should fail if any traces fail.
 Set to 'true' to fail the workflow if the count of failed traces is not zero, 'false' to always pass the workflow regardless of trace results.
 Default: 'true'.
+Note: This only applies when `wait-for-result` is 'true'.

 #### Reporter Webhook